wlp1963/bso2/STORIES.md

 ## Reminder Placeholder: Search Hit vs Row Base

-This is not a formal story entry.
-It is a reminder wrapped in a small tale and anchored in truth.

 When `S` prints two addresses as `<HIT_ADDR> <ROW_BASE>:`, the first is the true match start and the second is only the aligned 16-byte dump row (`HIT_ADDR & $FFF0`).

 A match can begin at the last byte of one row and continue into the next row.
 Example: